-- The Americans with Disabilities Act of 1990 prohibits discriminating against people with disabilities.
+- The Americans with Disabilities Act of 1990 prohibits discrimination against people with disabilities.

 - The Family Medical Leave Act of 1993 requires covered employers to give the proper leave to employees for certain medical or family reasons.

-There are numerous other questions that are illegal to ask job candidates including about their:
+There are numerous other questions that are illegal to ask job candidates including:

 - Race, color, or national origin

 - Number of children or if they’re planning to have kids

 The competition for talent is off the charts today.
 So, every small business needs to find ways to incentivize talented workers to choose their company over another.

 By providing a competitive salary and meaningful title, you can attract top talent.